gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Linq/README.md

 ## ScalarOrDefault

 The second most popular primitive provided by `Gapotchenko.FX.Linq` module is `ScalarOrDefault()` method.
-It is similar to `SingleOrDefault()` from conventional .NET but with one big difference: it does not throw an exception when sequence contains multiple elements.
+It is similar to `SingleOrDefault()` provided by conventional .NET but has one big difference: `ScalarOrDefault()` does not throw an exception when sequence contains multiple elements.

 ### *Single*OrDefault() Semantics